Roohia-Bashir/Project07_Text-Based-Adventure-Game-README.md/README.md

 Install dependencies using npm.

-bash
-Copy code
+Copy code:
-npm install
+npm install rs265_text-based-adventure-game
 To start the game, use the following command:

-bash
-Copy code
+Copy code:
 npx rs265_text-based-adventure-game

 Follow the on-screen prompts to guide the rabbit through its adventure, collecting fruits, earning points, and uncovering treasures along the way.